mui/mui-x/docs/data/data-grid/components/overview.md

 />
 ```

-Some parts also provide internal state that can be used to control what is rendered by the `render` function:
+Some grid components also provide internal state that can be used to control what is rendered by the `render` function:

 ```tsx
 <Grid.FilterPanel.Trigger